Guest post from Courtney D’Avella

-Yoga and mindfulness are important to our children.
-Yoga is the art of bringing the breath, mind, and body together.
-While children may use these areas independently, the union of the three increases their ability to be patient, identify and manage emotions, and see the unique light in others.
+Children benefit from yoga and meditation.
+While they may instinctively use the breath, mind, and body independently, the union of the three increases their ability to be patient, identify and manage emotions, and see the unique light in others.

 Aside from the physical benefits – increased strength, flexibility, and coordination – children are encouraged to bring attention to their breath, enabling them to become more mindful of their physical body, their thoughts, and emotions.
 However, while the benefits of yoga and mindfulness may be clear, some are still sceptical.